UnityLabs/barracuda-style-transfer/README.md

   - **Framerate Upsample Factor** : by how much to (theoretically) multiply the framerate.
 Also corresponds to how many frames the style transfer computation will be spread on.

 Known bugs/limitations:
-- When profiler is opened the console will be spammed with 'Profiler tag mismatched' errors.
 - The network was trained using sRGB data, the code in this repo explicitely handles conversion from texture to sRGB tensor.
 Support will be added to Barracuda in a later version.